junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### draft notes

-Cas use mojo to fix vessel (Dean witnesses, amazed, "so this is how it's like, internally" "that sounds so wrong but whatever") and ready to go back into it (Cas all the time quiet), Cas leaves Dean's body, own body remains lifeless for a bit, Dean worries, then Cas back.
+Cas use mojo to fix vessel (Dean witnesses, amazed, "so this is how it's like, internally" "that sounds so wrong but whatever") and ready to go back into it

+(when Cas is inside Dean and Dean uses grace to fix the vessel, Dean sees from Cas's POV: Cas upset, self-aware the monstrous form; see his own pieces in dimension; see Dean as only an eye during seance; angry/sad Dean's sacrifice plan; deliberately didn't mention what if he's sent to Heaven (expelled but not summoned in time) he might kill himself; memory of consequence after god!Cas and Leviathan and crazy!Cas and Purgatory time, how broken he was, how sorry he was, need to fix it too)

+use half Dean's soul+half Cas's grace to fix the tear, so Dean won't die & Cas's won't be gone/fall (or sacrifice a Meg? or use love to solve it? or Dean actually die once, but Cas resurrect him just quickly enough?) (mass-energy equivalence, the law of physics solves itself)

+Cas leaves Dean's body, own body remains lifeless for a bit, Dean worries, then Cas back.
 Reunion, hug, problem solved, "Welcome back."

-(when Cas is inside Dean, Dean sees from Cas's POV: Cas upset, self-aware the monstrous form; see his own pieces in dimension; see Dean as only an eye during seance; angry/sad Dean's sacrifice plan; deliberately didn't mention what if he's sent to Heaven (expelled but not summoned in time) he might kill himself; memory of consequence after god!Cas and Leviathan and crazy!Cas and Purgatory time, how broken he was, how sorry he was, need to fix it too)

-use half Dean's soul+half Cas's grace to fix the tear, so Dean won't die & Cas's won't be gone/fall (or sacrifice a Meg? or use love to solve it? or Dean actually die once, but Cas resurrect him just quickly enough?) (mass-energy equivalence, the law of physics solves itself)

 *"Death is an infinite vessel, so is love."*